Willesden Junction station: The station today

-There are no platforms on the West Coast Main Line, which is separated from the low-level station by the approach road to Willesden Depot which lies immediately south-east of the station.
+There are no platforms on the West Coast Main Line, which is separated from the low-level station by the approach road to Willesden Traction Maintenance Depot, which lies immediately south-east of the station.

-The high-level (HL) station consists of an island platform rebuilt in 1956, with faces as platforms 4 and 5, which are roughly at the level of Old Oak Lane to the west of the station, serving the NLL and the West London line (WLL); some trains on the latter reverse in a central turnback siding on the NLL to the east of the station, this opened in 2011.
-Both platforms have been extended across the DC line to accommodate 4-coach class 378 trains.
+The high-level (HL) station consists of an island platform, rebuilt in 1956, with faces as platforms 4 and 5, which are roughly at the level of Old Oak Lane to the west of the station, serving the NLL and the West London line (WLL).
+Some trains on the latter reverse in a central turnback siding on the NLL to the east of the station, which opened in 2011.
+Both platforms have been extended across the DC line to accommodate four-coach Class 378 trains.
 The HL station previously had a third platform on the eastern side which was used by services to/from Earls Court.

-There is another turnback siding further east which was previously used; it was laid in the late 1990s to allow Royal Mail trains to reach the Royal Mail depot at Stonebridge Park.
+There is another turnback siding further east which was previously used; it was laid in the late 1990s to allow Royal Mail trains to reach its depot at Stonebridge Park.

-The low-level station, at the level of the area to the south, is an Edwardian island platform, with outer faces as platforms 1 and 3 and northern bay platform bay as platform 2, the southern bay now has no track.
-In October 2014 the DC line was closed temporarily between Wembley Central and Queens Park reportedly by Network Rail (London Overground) to allow platform 2 to be extended further west as a through platform.
-Most of the original and later platform buildings were demolished when platform 2 was extended in preparation for longer trains and provision of a new footbridge and lift in 1999.
+The low-level station, at the level of the area to the south, is an Edwardian island platform, with outer faces as platforms 1 and 3 and northern bay platform bay as platform 2; the southern bay now has no track.
+In October 2014, the DC line was closed temporarily between and reportedly by Network Rail to allow platform 2 to be extended further west as a through platform.
+Most of the original and later platform buildings were demolished, when platform 2 was extended in preparation for longer Class 378 EMUs, with provision of a new footbridge and lift in 1999.